The Kelvin-Helmholtz instability at the boundary of relativistic magnetized jets: Comparison to the hydrodynamic case

-{\it Comparison to the hydrodynamic case}---When the unstable mode propagates perpendicularly to the magnetic field ($\cos\psi=0$), we expect magnetic tension to have no effect, and the solution should resemble the hydrodynamic asymmetric case discussed by \citep{blandford_pringle_1976}.
-We demonstrate this by choosing a different parameterization in Eq.~(\ref{eq:interface_DR_param}), similar to the one of Eq.~(2) in \citep{blandford_pringle_1976}, i.e.
+When the unstable mode propagates perpendicularly to the magnetic field ($\cos\psi=0$), we expect magnetic tension to have no effect, and the solution should resemble the hydrodynamic asymmetric case discussed by \citet{blandford_pringle_1976}.
+We demonstrate this by choosing a different parameterization in Eq.~(\ref{eq:interface_DR_param}), similar to the one of Eq.~(2) in \citet{blandford_pringle_1976}, i.e.

 where $w_{0j}^*$ is the total enthalpy of the jet, namely the sum of the gas enthalpy $w_{0j}$ and the magnetic enthalpy:

 Then the dispersion relation Eq.~(\ref{eq:interface_DR_param}) can be equivalently written as